arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ## Conclusions

-In this tutorial we went through how to set up the Portenta Machine Control with the Arduino IDE lab, learning how to connect the board to the program through ModBus, activating the hardware license of your product, and creating a simple sketch with one variable that went compiled and downloaded inside the board.
+In this tutorial, we went through how to set up the Portenta Machine Control or Opta™ with the Arduino IDE lab, learned how to connect the board to the program through Modbus, activate the hardware license of your product, and create a simple sketch with one variable that went compiled and downloaded inside the board.
 Finally, we learned how to see the values of the variables in real-time using the **Watch** window.

 Now that your board is up and running with the Arduino PLC IDE, you can start to create your own professional solutions.